CloudElementsOpenLabs/elements/epicor/README.md

 **Epicor10 Element**
 This element allows the creation of an element instance for the Epicor10, on-prem API.
 In order to implement this element, you will need a method for exposing the local network with access to the Epicor10 API, such as Ground2Cloud.
 #
+**Vendor Documentation**
+In order to access API documentation, please access the following address in a web browser and login using your Epicor user credentials: https://{yourServer}/{yourEpicorEnv}/api/help/{apiVersion}
+- yourServer, refers to a private network address
+  - E.g. "10.1.50.170"
+  - E.g. "localhost"
+- yourEpicorEnv, refers to the name of the Epicor environment being served
+  - E.g. "erp10"
+- apiVersion, refers to the version of the Epicor REST API
+  - E.g. "v1"
+A completed documentation URL example could look like: https://localhost/erp10/api/help/v1
+#
 **Resources**
 This element contains full CRUD capability *(GET, POST, PATCH, DELETE)* for the following resources *(element resource name followed by Epicor10 vendor name)*:
 - contacts